Prepare for Internships

 - Internships do not have to earn academic credit or be paid, but both are often possible and desirable.

 When internships are pursued for academic credit, the academic unit is responsible for assessing assignments and awarding credit.
-If interested in academic credit for your internship, contact your Academic Advisor or academic department internship coordinator.
+If interested in academic credit for your internship, contact your Academic Advisor or academic department internship coordinator, who can guide you to understand university internship-specific guidelines and required forms.